Smarck Michel

-Personal
+Early life

-Michel was born in St. Marc to a military family and completed his post secondary studies (business administration) in the United States.
+Michel was born in St. Marc to a military family and completed his post-secondary studies (business administration) in the United States.

 Prior to politics Michel was a businessman running a grocery store and ran his family bakery.

 Political career

 His political career began as Minister of Commerce and ended after his Prime Ministership.

+Personal life

 Married to wife Victoire Marie-Rose Sterlin, with whom he had a son Kenneth and daughters Patricia and Marjorie Michel.

+His daughter Marjorie Michel moved to Canada, where she worked for an unofficial ad hoc advocacy organization in the Quebec area.
+In 2025, she was named the Liberal Party candidate for Papineau and she was elected in the 2025 Canadian federal election.
+Following her election to Parliament, in May 2025 Prime Minister of Canada Mark Carney appointed Marjorie as Minister of Health during a Cabinet re-shuffle.

-Michel died near Port-au-Prince from brain tumour at age 75.
+Michel died near Port-au-Prince from brain tumour at age 75 after the 2010 Haiti earthquake.